UoB-COMSM0166/2025-group-4/README.md

 # 9. Sustainability

 ## 9.1 Project Overview
-This sustainability module applies a hybrid of the **SuSAF** and **Sustainability Awareness Framework** to analyse and improve the gravity-based roguelike platformer game.
-The analysis covers five key dimensions: **Social, Environmental, Economic, Technical, and Individual**, aiming to enhance the long-term sustainability of the game experience, system architecture, and user impact.
+In this sustainability module, we apply the **Sustainability Awareness Framework** (**SusAF**) to analyse and improve `Puppy's Magical Adventure`.
+Our goal is to move beyond just creating an engaging gravity-based roguelike platformer, and instead, thoughtfully consider its broader impacts.
+By examining the game through SusAF's five key dimensions – **Social, Individual, Environmental, Economic, and Technical** – we aim to understand the long-term effects of our design choices and technical implementations.
+This evaluation helps us identify concrete opportunities to enhance the game's longevity, enrich the user experience, and ensure our system architecture remains robust, maintainable, and considerate of its wider context.

 ---

 ## 9.2 Sustainability Dimension Analysis
 ###  Social
-- **Participation & Equity**: All difficulty modes offer equal chances to progress without time-based punishment.
-Player profiles are anonymous and inclusive.
+*   **Participation & Equity**: `Puppy's Magical Adventure` is designed to be welcoming to a wide range of players.
+The different game modes – 'Easy' (99 lives), 'Hard' (5 lives), and 'Random' (10 lives with procedurally generated levels, as detailed in Section 3.1.3 and 4.2) – cater to varying skill levels and preferences, ensuring everyone gets a fair chance to progress and enjoy the core gravity-flipping mechanic.
+Player interactions are anonymous, focusing on gameplay rather than personal profiles.
-- **Communication**: Players may provide feedback.
-Easy levels help experienced users support new players.
+*   **Communication & Community**: While direct in-game communication isn't a current feature, the game's design encourages shared experiences.
+The straightforward mechanics of 'Easy' mode allow experienced players to easily guide newcomers.
+We envision players sharing tips for navigating tricky biomes like the 'Thorny Thicket' (Section 3.1.4) or discussing strategies for the map editor (Section 5.2).
+Future iterations could include a dedicated feedback channel or community forum.

 ###  Individual
-- **Health & Wellbeing**: The low-stress visual theme and intuitive control layout reduce mental load.
-Clear level boundaries discourage excessive playtime.
+*   **Health & Wellbeing**: The game promotes positive engagement.
+The "Enchanted Grove" (Section 3.1.4) offers a visually soothing start, and the core control scheme—primarily the spacebar for gravity reversal (Section 4.5)—is designed to be intuitive, minimizing cognitive load.
+The roguelike nature of runs provides natural stopping points, discouraging excessively long play sessions.
-- **Learning & Agency**: The game encourages logical thinking, pattern recognition, and spatial awareness.
-Optional modes allow players to opt out of competitive elements.
+*   **Learning & Agency**: Playing `Puppy's Magical Adventure` inherently develops skills like pattern recognition (dodging enemy fire, Section 3.1.4's "Crimson Ambush"), spatial awareness (navigating the 'Frozen Labyrinth'), and quick decision-making.
+The different game modes empower players to choose their desired level of challenge, allowing them to opt out of highly competitive elements if they prefer a more exploratory experience.
-- **Privacy & Safety**: No sensitive personal data required for gameplay.
+*   **Privacy & Safety**: As a browser-based game, `Puppy's Magical Adventure` requires no sensitive personal data collection or user accounts for gameplay, ensuring a high degree of privacy.

 ###  Environmental
-- **Energy & Emissions**: Optimised for low-power hardware; includes dark-mode UI and frame limiter for lower GPU usage.
+*   **Energy & Emissions**: We've prioritized efficiency.
+The pixel art style (mentioned in Section 4.3) is inherently less demanding on hardware.
+Our time-independent physics system (Section 5.1.2) ensures stable performance without excessive computational overhead, contributing to lower energy use, especially on laptops and mobile devices.
+While a specific "dark mode UI" for energy saving isn't implemented system-wide, many levels like "Nightfall Ruins" naturally use darker palettes.
-- **Materials & Waste**: Fully digital, no physical packaging or distribution.
-Assets are reused and compressed.
+*   **Materials & Waste**: Being a fully digital game, `Puppy's Magical Adventure` eliminates physical production, packaging, and distribution waste.
+Assets are designed to be versatile and are often reused across different biomes with thematic adjustments, reducing the overall digital footprint.
+For instance, basic platform designs may be re-skinned for the 'Ice' or 'Jungle' levels.
-- **Ecosystem Impact**: Efficient runtime reduces backend compute demands, minimizing indirect emissions from servers.
+*   **Ecosystem Impact**: The game runs entirely client-side after initial loading, meaning its operational backend demand is minimal (primarily serving static files via GitHub Pages as indicated by the play link).
+This significantly reduces the indirect emissions typically associated with server-dependent games.
+Our focus on optimized client-side code (Section 5) is key to this.

 ###  Economic
-- **Accessibility & Fairness**: Game is free-to-play.
-No pay-to-win mechanics.
+*   **Accessibility & Fairness**: `Puppy's Magical Adventure` is free-to-play, ensuring no financial barriers to entry.
+Critically, there are no pay-to-win mechanics; all players have access to the same abilities and challenges, with success determined by skill and strategy in collecting coins and navigating levels (Section 3.1.2).
-- **Customer Relationship**: A feedback loop helps prioritise updates based on player needs.
-Rewards are based on gold coins collected.
+*   **Customer Relationship**: We value player experience.
+While formal feedback mechanisms are currently external (e.g., via the GitHub repository), the game's design (like score tracking through coin collection) provides intrinsic rewards.
+Future development will consider more direct feedback channels to prioritize updates based on player needs.

 ### Technical
-- **Maintainability**: Modular class architecture (e.g., Level, Hazard, Game, Player) ensures ease of feature expansion.
+*   **Maintainability**: Our class diagram (Figure 8, Section 4.4.1) showcases a modular architecture.
+Distinct classes like `Player` (handling gravity flips and movement), `Enemy` (defining behaviors for entities like `ShooterEnemy`), and `LevelManager` (managing transitions and game flow) allow for isolated updates and debugging.
+This means adding a new hazard type to the "Magma Fortress" (Section 3.1.4) can be done with minimal risk to other game components.
-- **Adaptability**: Supports multiple OS (Windows, macOS, Linux).
-Versioning tools are used for upgrade cycles.
+*   **Adaptability**: As a web-based game built with technologies like p5.js (Section 10.2), it is inherently cross-platform, running on Windows, macOS, Linux, and mobile operating systems through modern browsers.
+Version control via GitHub ensures that updates and potential rollbacks are managed systematically.
-- **Security**: Minimal attack surface; code is bundled and source-hidden.
-Encrypted local save data.
+*   **Security**: The game's client-side nature means a minimal attack surface regarding user data.
+While "source-hidden" isn't fully achievable for JavaScript, code is bundled.
+The mention of "encrypted local save data" (auto-save in Section 3.1.7) implies that if local storage is used for progress, it should be protected, though explicit encryption details would be a deeper implementation choice.
+For now, progress is largely session-based or tied to level completion.
-- **Performance**: Optimised collision detection and rendering pipeline minimize CPU/GPU load.
+*   **Performance**: The time-independent physics system and stable collision mechanism (Section 5.1) are crucial for consistent performance across devices.
+Optimized rendering and collision detection ensure the game remains responsive, even in complex levels with multiple enemies and hazards, as demonstrated in the "Spikes & Enemies Demo" (Figure 12).
-- **Cross-Device Compatibility**: Game runs smoothly on both desktop and mobile browsers via responsive design and performance optimisation.
+*   **Cross-Device Compatibility**: User testing confirmed smooth gameplay on both desktop and mobile browsers (Section 6.3.3), a key achievement ensuring wider accessibility.

 ---